 Direct member reimbursement allowance: How to get reimbursed for dental care

-If your MA plan doesn’t include dental coverage, or you want to increase your coverage, you may have the option to purchase dental benefits with an additional monthly premium.
+If your MA plan doesn’t include dental coverage, or you want to increase your coverage, you may have the option to purchase dental benefits for an additional monthly premium.
 Members must enroll in this option when they enroll in their plan, or within 30 days of their plan’s start date.

 As you age, maintaining your oral health is an important part of your whole-body wellness.
 And with Aetna MA plans, you have a variety of options to make it more affordable and easier to keep up with your dental care.